Privacy Notice

 Account protection does not cover the market risks associated with investing, unsuitability or issuer default.

-You can also find links on our website to the SEC Rule 606 order routing disclosure reports for any executing brokers to which you route through Dash Prime.
-These reports will provide you with additional information about how these brokers handle your orders.
+You can access Dash Prime’s 606 reports in the disclosure section of the Firm’s website (www.dashprime.com).
+There, you will also see links to the SEC Rule 606 order routing reports of any brokers to which customers route non-directed orders through Dash Prime.
+These reports will provide you with additional information about how these brokers handled your orders.

 Options Trading Disclosures